 These will cost you anything from $20 to multiple thousands of dollars.
 You need to chat with your real estate agent about the possible return on investment for each of these.

 Some sellers will decide to have a professional home inspector go through their home before putting it up for sale.
 They want to be proactive and discover in advance any issues that might derail the sale of their home.
 The seller can decide to either address those issues before listing or just disclose them and price the home accordingly.

 Some sellers will share the inspection report with potential buyers hoping that will they buy the home as-is and waive the inspection contingency.

 A professional home inspection in Seattle will cost you between $250 and $700 depending on the size of your home.
 Also, based on the age of your home, you may also not have the sewer line inspected which will cost you between $250 and $300.

 Trust me, you will be so exhausted and stressed out from getting your home ready for market that the last thing you want to face is having to clean your home.

 Your home needs to be Q-Tip clean to entice potential buyers.
 Just pay for professional cleaners.
 It's worth every penny and will save your sanity.
-Will cost anything between $150 and $500 depending on the size of your home and how clean it is to begin with.
+It will cost anything between $150 and $500 depending on the size of your home and how clean it is, to begin with.

 Staging your home.